ablenmilla/ETS0069-15/python/README.md

 # str.endswith
 The str.endswith() method functions similarly to str.startswith(), but it checks whether a string ends with a specific suffix.
 It returns True if the string ends with the given substring and False otherwise.
 This method is commonly used in file handling, such as verifying if a file has a particular extension like .txt or .csv, and also supports optional start and end parameters for more controlled substring matching.

+# str.count
+The str.count() method counts the number of times a specified substring appears in a string and returns the count as an integer.
+This method is useful for analyzing text, such as counting word occurrences in a document or detecting repeated characters.
+It also accepts optional start and end parameters, allowing for substring counting within a specific range.

+# str.replace()
+The str.replace() method replaces all occurrences of a specified substring with another substring and returns the modified string.
+This method is commonly used in text processing tasks, such as correcting typos, formatting data, or filtering unwanted words.
+It also accepts an optional third argument that limits the number of replacements.

+# str.strip()
+The str.strip() method removes any leading and trailing whitespace (spaces, tabs, or newline characters) from a string.
+This is useful for cleaning user input, removing accidental spaces from data, or preparing text for further processing.
+If a specific set of characters is provided as an argument, str.strip() removes only those characters from both ends of the string